urielbitton/amplify-commerce/README.md

 - add site updates in updates collection (everytime a new product is sold, order is made, customer created, etc.) updates show up in admin dashboard
 - make launch campaign send emails to customers using either php or SendMail.com
+- find way to remove admin id from chat messages

 Bugs tracking:
 - multiple notifs will stay as long as last notifs